osghaffar/osghaffar.github.io/CGSPosts/abduction.md

   </ul>
 </p>

-Another more interesting aspect of this reasoning is that we seem to use it subconsciously as well.
+Another very common use of this reasoning is in daily communication.
+This seems to indicate that we seem to use abductive reasoning subconsciously as well.

 For example, think of a notorious problem for AI -- the ambiguity of language.
 Words often have multiple correct meanings, depending on the context (a frustrating fact for someone learning a new language) and the lines between which words can or cannot be used in a particular context may be rather vague -- "let's hit the road" does not mean to stand over the concrete and begin striking it; nor does "that song was a hit" have anything to do with physical contact.
 More complicated still, one could say, "the economy took a hit", where 'hit' now has negative connotations, contrary to a hit song, but still does not relate to physical contact.
 Although NLP models have come a long way via the large-language model strategy, a novel example of such ambiguity not found in the training data is enough to trip any model up.
 Time flies like an arrow, fruit flies like a banana, after all.